A Bug's Life: Development

 During the summer of 1994, Pixar's story department began turning their thoughts to their next film.
 The storyline for A Bug's Life originated from a lunchtime conversation between John Lasseter, Andrew Stanton, Pete Docter, and Joe Ranft, the studio's head story team; other films such as Monsters, Inc., Finding Nemo and WALL-E were also conceived at this lunch.
 Lasseter and his story team had already been drawn to the idea of insects serving as characters.
 Like toys, insects were within the reach of computer animation back then, due to their relatively simple surfaces.
 Stanton and Ranft wondered whether they could find a starting point in Aesop's fable The Ant and the Grasshopper.
 Walt Disney had produced his own version with a cheerier ending decades earlier in the 1934 short film The Grasshopper and the Ants.
 In addition, Walt Disney Feature Animation had considered producing a film in the late-1980s entitled Army Ants, that centered around a pacifist ant living in a militaristic colony, but this never fully materialized.

 As Stanton and Ranft discussed the adaptation, they rattled off scenarios and storylines springing from their premise.
 Lasseter liked the idea and offered some suggestions.
 The concept simmered until early 1995, when the story team began work on the second film in earnest.
-During an early test screening for Toy Story in San Rafael in June 1995, they pitched the film to Disney CEO Michael Eisner.
+During an early test screening for Toy Story in San Rafael in June 1995, they pitched the film to the Walt Disney Company CEO Michael Eisner.
 Eisner thought the idea was fine and they submitted a treatment to Disney in early July under the title Bugs.
 Disney approved the treatment and gave notice on July 7 that it was exercising the option of a second film under the original 1991 agreement between Disney and Pixar.
 Lasseter assigned the co-director job to Stanton; both worked well together and had similar sensibilities.
 Lasseter had realized that working on a computer-animated feature as a sole director was dangerous while the production of Toy Story was in process.
 In addition, Lasseter believed that it would relieve stress and that the role would groom Stanton for having his own position as a lead director.